canonical/maas/docs/nodes.rst

 commandline.
 This requires that you first login with the API key, which :ref:`you can retrieve from the web interface <api-key>`::

-   $ maas-cli maas nodes accept-all
+   $ maas maas nodes accept-all

 .. _enlist-via-boot-media: